Jake-Powell/BGsmartR/README.md

 The goal of BGsmartR is to enrich living collections records and create reports and analysis’ of collections.

+See the “Get Started” page for further detail and examples of using the R package.

 ## Installation

 You can install the development version of BGsmartR from